~ CANTERBURY CATHEDRAL ~

 "Henry Arundell, Clerk.
 Syr Henry Arundell, one of the Prestes of the Almery in Christ Church.
 My body to be buried in the church-yard of Christ Church.
 Syr Humphry Garth, parson of St. Mildred in Canterbury.
 Proved at Canterbury 29th Oct.
 1540" TV1826

-A view of the Cathedral from the River
+A view of the Cathedral showing the area where the fire was (on the left)

 Banns - June 26th, July 3rd & July 10th, 1825 - James TERRY of St. Alphage, Canterbury to marry Martha BAINES of the Precincts.